ashisbhowmik/ChatApp-with-React_Native/README.md

 # SIGNAL-Clone-with-React_Native
-Realtime chat application with firebase authentication
+Realtime Android and IOS and also Web chat application with firebase authentication

 Technology thats are used For This clone-->💯💯